MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-access-policies.md

 ## Require approved apps and APP protection

-To enforce the APP protection policies you applied in Intune, you must create a Conditional Access rule to require approved client apps and the conditions set in the APP protection policies.
+To enforce the APP protection policies you applied in Intune, you must create a Conditional Access policy to require approved client apps and the conditions set in the APP protection policies.

 Enforcing APP protection policies requires a set of policies described in in [Require app protection policy for cloud app access with Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access).
 These policies are each included in this recommended set of identity and access configuration policies.

-To create the Conditional Access rule that requires approved apps and APP protection, follow "Step 1: Configure an Azure AD Conditional Access policy for Microsoft 365" in [Scenario 1: Microsoft 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Outlook for iOS and Android, but blocks OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.
+To create the Conditional Access policy that requires approved apps and APP protection, follow "Step 1: Configure an Azure AD Conditional Access policy for Microsoft 365" in [Scenario 1: Microsoft 365 apps require approved apps with app protection policies](https://docs.microsoft.com/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Outlook for iOS and Android, but blocks OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.

    > [!NOTE]
    > This policy ensures mobile users can access all Office endpoints using the applicable apps.